haniehm26/virgool-article-crawler/README.md

 ## Virgool Article Crawler
-A crawler for [Hanieh Mahdavi](https://virgool.io/@haniehmahdavi26) to crawl article titles and links.
+A crawler for [Hanieh Mahdavi Virgool Account](https://virgool.io/@haniehmahdavi26) to crawl article titles and links.

 ### Features
 + implemented in Python